lmtoy/lmtoy_2018-S1-MU-64/README.md

 # 2018-S1-MU-64

-This project observed Sextans A in CO
+This project observed Sextans A searching for CO.
+The known VLSR is 315 km/s, with HI emission between 280 and 380 km/s.
+See e.g. https://arxiv.org/pdf/1804.07730.pdf

 ## OBSNUM

 A total of 49 science obsnum's were taken in the CO line (115.3 GHz).
-The good data were taken in a 4 night end sprint before Covid shut down the observatory.
+The good data were taken in a 4 night end sprint (March 12, 13, 18, 19) before Covid shut down the observatory.
+Each dataset integrated a 120 arcsec region in OTF sthyle for about 600 seconds.
+Beams 0,5,12,13,14,15 were often suspect.
+Individual inspection is needed.
+The final RMS in the combined map was about 21-23 mK, with no clear CO detection.

 More detailed descriptions are in the file **mk_runs**.